Asylum Seekers To Be Flown To Africa To “Save Them From Trafficking”

 Furious Tories pointed and screamed “Racist!
 Racist!” until Patel, ever the Bond villain, stood up once again.
 “Under a Labour government,” she sneered, “anyone with a spare room will have to put an asylum seeker up in it.
 Is that what you want?
 An asylum seeker sitting on the sofa and leering at your daughter while you try to watch The Crown?”

 Proceedings were then suspended for the rest of the day, to allow Tory members sing “Vindaloo” and “Football’s Coming Home” until they passed out.
 Afterwards a Home Office spokesman described the plan as ‘a nuanced and complex’ response to the needs of asylum seekers.
-Speaking off the record however, he confirmed that Jacob Rees-Mogg – who recently revealed he always brings a change of fresh underwear to the chamber whenever a debate on immigration is scheduled – was secretly worried by Patel’s plan.
+Speaking off the record however, he confirmed that Jacob Rees-Mogg – who recently revealed he always brings fresh underwear to the chamber whenever a debate on immigration is scheduled – was secretly worried by Patel’s plan.
 “He believes it mounts a very strong challenge to his current status as the party’s monster-in-chief, you see?”

 A spokesman for Starmer said that all in all, it had been a wonderful day for the Labour party and the country and he couldn’t have planned a better session just before the local elections, if he’d written the script himself.